 While fats produce the highest amount of heat among the carbonaceous food elements, it should be remembered that these are most difficult to digest and can therefore lead to various health issues.
 Healthy eating deems that only the recommended proportion of fat should be included in meals on a daily basis.

 The nitrogenous nutritional elements help in keeping the brain, nerves, and muscles healthy and fit.
-These are the food elements that …See More
+These are the food elements …See More